California Real Estate Practice

 Upon registering for the pre-license course you will be assigned a primary instructor.
 This instructor will assist you with regard to any questions regarding course content or course navigation.
 You may contact your instructor by telephone or email.

 The OnlineEd course is presented via the internet.
 The only thing you need to complete the course is a web browser and an internet connection.
+All course content and testing are delivered online.
+No other substitute method of taking or completing this course is allowed.

 The California DRE requires that pre-license courses not be completed in less than 17-1/2 days from enrollment, per course.
 This means that if purchased as a package, the 135 hours necessary to obtain a California salesperson license may not be completed in less than 54 days from enrollment.